Fedeluppi/DeMAG/README.md

 We present **DeMAG** (**De**ciphering **M**utations in **A**ctionable **G**enes) a supervised and specialized VEP (Variant Effect Predictor) to interpret any missense mutations in 59 actionable genes (ACMG SF v2.0 genes).

-This repository will contain the main scripts (all in R language) and data resources to reproduce our analysis.
+This repository will contain the main scripts (all in R language) and data resources:
+- scripts, the directory will contain R scripts to reproduce the analysis (e.g., feature selection, model training and testing),
+- data, the directory will contain the training set and the validation sets used to benchmark DeMAG.

 [DeMAG web server](https://demag.org) allows scientistist, clinicians or anyone curios to:
 - access and download predictions for all ~1.3 million missense mutations for the ACMG SF v2.0 genes (ACMG59 genes),